jiho264/python_googletrans/Readme.md

 pip install tqdm

 - Translate English into Korean.
-- It uses Google Translation in Python code.
+- It uses Google Translate in Python code.

 * File path must be edited.